ada-lyn/ada-lyn.github.io/index.md

 ### Research Questions

-There are two main questions we will try to answer during this project:
+There are two main questions we will try to answer during this project:<br>
 - What factors influence the rating given in an Amazon review (other than product quality)?
 - Is there a way to correct this bias, and should we correct this bias?